 Populate and Update Practice Dashboard and Diabetes Patient Registry

-When you join the Arche LEAP Alliance, we will gather information from your EHR system through an automated process to create a registry of patients with diabetes.
+When you join the Arche LEAP Collaborative, we will gather information from your EHR system through an automated process to create a registry of patients with diabetes.
 Arche OPTYX will identify patients who should have an Arche CDFE (Comprehensive Diabetic Foot Exam), patients who have or have had wounds and amputations and it will also help you manage therapeutic footwear and insole prescriptions.

 Training for Arche LEAP Captain